Jiboo/gia/readme.md

         client only blocks in it's preferred format.

 - "Native" lossy (tldr: reduce GPU memory usage by storing compressed mipmaps)
-    * Same formats as defined in the Vulkan specs (BCn, ETC, ETC2/EAC, ASTC).
     * Compressed in a random access format that GPU can easily work with.
     * It reduces GPU memory usage and archive size, but will have a small impact on draw performances.
+    * Same formats as defined in the Vulkan specs (BCn, ETC, ETC2/EAC, ASTC).
     * If not compressed by LZ4, blocks' data could be written directly to GPU mapped memory.
 No copy buffer, no decode.

 - "Lossless" (tldr: raw data compressed)
     * Raw RGB(A) data (may be compressed using LZ4).
-    * FIXME PNG-like filtering to optimize LZ4?
+    * Can be filtered, like PNG's "sub", to increase LZ4 efficiency.
+    * Failsafe for systems not supporting other texture compression fomats in the archive.

 - Mipmaping (tldr: allowing progressive rendering, at size cost)
     * Precomputed mipmaps may be stored along with the source image.
     * Stored from lowest to highest level of detail.
     * Set your max LoD bias, to latest read mipmap for progressive rendering.
     * Client may stop to read when LoD is satisfactory.
-    * Some mip levels can be omitted, it will be ok as long as you keep track of your LoD bias while the file is loading.
+    * Some mip levels can be omitted, it will be ok as long as you update your LoD bias while the file is loading.

 - Chroma subsampling (tldr: reduce GPU memory usage at cost of draw time)
-    * The image is decomposed in two textures using Y+CgCo(A), one grayscale at the resolution of the image, and one two channels texture for the chromas+alpha at half the resolution of the image.
+    * The image is decomposed in two textures using Y+CgCo(A), one grayscale at the resolution of the image, and one 2/3 channels texture for the chromas(+alpha) at half the resolution of the image.
     * It requires work in fragment shader, but will reduce GPU memory usage and archive size.
-    * If present, the alpha channel is stored with the chromas, at half the resolution.

 - Palette (tldr: palette encoded to reduce file size at cost of draw time)
-    * The image is splitted in two textures, a one channel texture at full resolution, and a 2/3 channels palette (1px wide and max 1024px tall), to encode the main texture and reduce it's size.
+    * The image is splitted in two textures, a one channel texture at full resolution, and a 2/3 channels palette (1px wide and max 256px tall).
     * It requires work in fragment shader, but will reduce GPU memory usage and archive size.
     * Can be used in combination with chroma-subsampling (on the chromas+alpha).